 How does he do it?
 He evidently really believes what he writes, “I am quite sure of my standing with Christ…it’s what God says about [me] that makes the difference.”
 Paul gets his attaboys from Jesus, and because of that, he’s solid, 2 Co 10:7, 18, MSG.

-Paul’s journey with God, his climb if you will, includes hard times and ungrateful people.
+Paul’s journey with God, his climb, includes hard times and ungrateful people.
 It includes rejection and disagreement.
 It’s hard to stay in relationship with critical people, particularly ones you’re trying to love.

 But Paul keeps his love on.
 And he let’s their critique push him closer to God, where his strength comes from.